-You may have noticed, that you cannot pin the Recycle Bin or Computer folder icons to the taskbar directly in Windows 10/8.
-Today we’re going to share a tip on how to pin the Recycle Bin to the taskbar, without modifying any system files.
-Although we are showing the procedure for Recycle Bin, you can also follow it for the Computer/This PC icon.
+You may have noticed that you cannot pin the Recycle Bin folder icons to the taskbar directly in Windows 11/10.
+Today we will share a tip on how to pin the Recycle Bin to the taskbar without modifying any system files.

 1] Add Recycle Bin to Quick Launch